-Sem: F, S 5 Lec. hrs./ 2 Lab hrs./ 1.6 Seminar/ 8.4 Clin. hrs./week

-Pre-Req: NUR 214, NUR 180, 190
+Sem: F, S 5 Lec. hrs./ 2 Lab hrs./ 1.6 Seminar/ 8.4 Clin. hrs./week Pre-Reg: NUR 214, NUR 180, 190 and ENGL 1020 or SPCH 1010

 Co-Req: Humanities and Fine Arts course

 The program concepts are the foundation for discussion of changes in the wellness-illness continuum of adult clients from various developmental levels and cultural backgrounds.
 The roles and competencies of the Associate Degree nurse continue to be explored with emphasis on the role of the manager of care.
 Laboratory and clinical experiences allow the student to utilize the nursing process, prioritize multiple needs based on Maslow's hierarchy, and practice principles of teaching and learning to promote adaptation and self-care.
 Students practice and refine technical, organizational, and leadership/management skills in structured health care settings and the community.